What is the Best Tennis Elbow Treatment? My Experience as a Player

-- Buy a flex bar and do the exercises, I was a skeptic, it's hard to believe that the bar can make much differences, but it worked amazingly well for me, and I know others who were equally astounded by the benefits.
+- Buy the Thera-Band FlexBar (or another brand) and do the exercises, I was a skeptic, it's hard to believe that the bar can make much difference, but it worked amazingly well for me, and I know others who were equally astounded by the benefits.

 - Wear an elbow strap.
 Not only does it relieve the strain, pain and stress, it can actually prevent tennis elbow developing, or getting worse.